sefffal/PairPlots.jl/docs/src/getting-started.md

 using CairoMakie
 using PairPlots

-# As always in Julia, columns are treated as variables, and rows as samples.
+# Columns are treated as variables, and rows as samples.
 mat = randn(10000,6)
 pairplot(mat)
 ```